 Attending a major conference as a business owner feels completely different than attending when you work for a company.
 It’s not just the fact that you’re paying your way…well, that is certainly a big one!

-These are my top 5 tips for networking at FNCE® as a newbie business owner.
+These are 5 tips and advice from veteran attendees for networking at FNCE as a newbie business owner.

 Between each session, make it a point to introduce yourself to at least 1 new person.
 This could be while waiting to enter the conference room or standing in line for coffee.
 You might be surprised how many other people are just as hesitant as you to strike up a conversation but jump in when you break the ice.